Learning RISC-V Architecture Through Debugging - Part 2

 Who is this course right for?

-• A junior developer who wants to build capabilities in system software fields including system semiconductors (fabless) and electric vehicle areas (autonomous driving, infotainment)
+• A junior developer who wants to build expertise in the system software field, including system semiconductors (fabless) and the electric vehicle sector (autonomous driving, infotainment).

-• System software developers (system semiconductors, electric vehicles) who want to know how to debug in practice by utilizing the features of RISC-V architecture
+• System software developers (system semiconductors, electric vehicles) who want to know how to debug in practice by leveraging the features of the RISC-V architecture.

-• Developers from other fields looking to transition their career into systems software
+• A developer from another field looking to transition their career into the system software field.

-• An undergraduate student aiming for graduate school in the systems software field (memory, file systems, operating systems)
+• An undergraduate student aiming to pursue graduate studies in the field of system software (memory, file systems, operating systems).

 Need to know before starting?